-This free ebook aims to be an introduction to some of the Aboriginal hip-hop artists out there.
-All have stories that demand to be heard, from the better-known players like The Last Kinection, Jimblah and Sky’high, to those who are probably too radical for the establishment to handle - such as Provocalz, whose interview ends with the interviewer and interviewee both being questioned by police.
+This book aims to be an introduction to some of the Aboriginal hip-hop artists out there.
+All have stories that demand to be heard, from the better-known players like Briggs, The Last Kinection, Jimblah and Sky’high, to those who are probably too radical for the establishment to handle - such as Provocalz, whose interview ends with the interviewer and interviewee both being questioned by police.

-This ebook is by no means comprehensive - there are about 50 Aboriginal hip-hop artists pumping out quality tracks at the moment, and it speaks to only half of them.
-But it aims to be a live document, updated at the start of each year.
+The book is by no means comprehensive - there are about 50 Aboriginal hip-hop artists pumping out quality tracks at the moment, and it speaks to only half of them.
 Hopefully it will become more comprehensive as the years tick by.
 At any rate, readers are encouraged to seek out the artists and follow them in their own, unedited, words.